Gabri432/gabri432/README.md

 ### My projects:
 - [gabri-personal-website (website)](https://gabri-personal-website.pages.dev/), (new) personal website and blog made with Angular 19 and hosted on Cloudflare Pages
-- [angular-personal-website (repository)](https://github.com/Gabri432/angular-personal-website), (old) personal website and blog made with Angular 16 and hosted on Github Pages
 - [angular-personal-website (website)](https://gabri432.github.io/angular-personal-website/), (old) personal website and blog made with Angular 16 and hosted on Github Pages
 - [angular-cv-builder (website)](https://a9b647c1.angular-cv-builder.pages.dev/), website to create your personal resume made with Angular 17 and hosted on CloudFlare.
 - [gophysics](https://github.com/Gabri432/gophysics), library in Go, under development :construction: